The best way to learn Laravel today.

 If you’re a capable PHP developer looking to learn Laravel for the first time, a novice Laravel developer looking to level up, or an experienced Laravel developer looking to learn a few new tricks, this book is for you.
 It’s clear, concise, and will get you up and running creating powerful and flexible apps in Laravel in no time.

 Ready to buy?
-You can buy the physical book from Amazon, or the physical and/or digital (ebook) from O'Reilly directly.
+You can buy the physical book or the ebook from Amazon, or the ebook through the Google Play store or iTunes.